 This will mediate the flavor and also regulate the spiciness to a large extent.

 Salt as a component is considered to shield any food item from any possible infections.

 It gives a moist coating on the food item and tries to evade the breeding of microorganisms or insects.

 It radiates a flavor that is repulsive to all the microbes.
 Any bacteria attack on the food item can be completely saved and protected from an infusion of salt.

 You just have to make sure that the content is not overtly exceeded.
 The measurement has to be maintained so that the food item or meat does not become salty to a large extent.

 Salt is regarded as a global household resource.
 It’s immediately accessible in pure form without any intervening additives.

-At low concentrations, it can reduce bitterness, increase sweetness, sourness, and umami flavour.
+At low concentrations, it can reduce bitterness and increase sweetness, sourness, and umami flavor.
 At higher concentrations, it suppresses sweetness and enhances umami which is good for savory food.